vcmi/VCMI.eu/additional/docs/faq.md

 * What does "VCMI" stand for?

-> VCMI is an acronym of the [Quenya](https://en.wikipedia.org/wiki/Quenya) phrase "Vinyar Callor Meletya Ingole", meaning "New Heroes of Might and Magic". <!-- https://forum.vcmi.eu/t/what-vcmi-stands-for/297/4 -->
+> VCMI is an acronym of the [Quenya](https://en.wikipedia.org/wiki/Quenya) phrase "Vinyar Callor Meletyo ar Ingoleo", meaning "New Heroes of Might and Magic". <!-- https://forum.vcmi.eu/t/what-vcmi-stands-for/297/4 -->

 * What is the purpose of VCMI?
 Why to play or develop it if Heroes 3 already exists?